 Where we stayed

 We stayed in the Dominican hotel which is situated in the old town, on the bustling cobblestone streets and next to the medieval clock.
 It’s around 30 minutes away from the airport.
 We took an Uber to get there and taxi back, but there are trains and trams that are easily accessible for travelling to the airport.
 I am glad we chose this area, as it was really lovely walking around the old town, with all the markets and the smell of food everywhere, plus it was quiet.
 Our room was number 303, and it was extremely comfortable, with a large bed and walk in wardrobe.
-We were provided with robes, slippers and vanity sets.
-I even donned the sexy shower cap!
-A great way to spend three nights!
+Breakfast the second time we visited wan’t great (most likely due to staff cuts after the pandemic), so I would recommend going out for breakfast if you can.

 I found a large list of bakeries and cafes before heading to Prague.
 Some of the bakeries that I wanted to visit weren’t open over the weekend, which was a shame, but the Tri Café was conveniently located near to our hotel, so we checked it out and I was pleased to see that there were a number of gluten free options.
 We enjoyed the chocolate cake and the walnut cake with a nice cup of tea (what else?!)